mech/Notes/CSS/layout.md

 4. Any extra wrapper/grouping to use or not.
 5. Always use normal document flow to layout and only use float when necessary.
 6. Always have grid system.
 Think of it as your shelves.
 You put up your shelves then fill them with your stuff.
 By setting up our grids separately to our components you can move components around a lot more easily then if they had dimensions applied to them.
+7. Find the content constraint and then use it to determine the grid.

 Types of layout: Fixed, Fluid, Elastic, Hybrid, Responsive.